solcloud/Counter-Strike/README.md

 php cli/server.php 2 # will start server waiting for 2 players to connect
 ```

-Enabling PHP's JIT compilation should give performance boost so we recommend that.
+Enabling PHP's JIT compilation should give a performance boost, so we recommend doing that.

-## TODO
+## Help us

-Actually not so many hard math things.
-Mostly just polishing.
-If you know html/css/js/php languages or 3D modeling/texturing you can join project and help us improve project quicker.
+If you know html/css/js/php languages or 3D modeling/texturing/animation you can join project and help us improve this game quicker.

-### NOT going to implement
-- burst fire and guns with absurd fire rate
-- different players model hit boxes (same hit boxes for all players, only visual clothing design change)
-- player breath animation or any player animation beside walking, crouching, jumping and look movement
-- lag compensation - when you lag it is your problem - your disadvantage

-### To Be Decided (maybe)
-- aim punch (body shot without kevlar and headshot)
-- aim spread